Under the Spotlight: Sage Derby

 Perfect drink pairing

 Sage Derby is a perfect fit for a crisp, dry Chardonnay – bringing out the sage flavour in the cheese rather than overwhelming it.
-The same goes for Beaujolais, or for the more wine averse amongst you, Pale Ale (and Sierra Nevada Pale Ale at that) goes particularly well with Sage Derby too.
+The same goes for Beaujolais, or for the more wine averse amongst you, India or Pale Ale (and Sierra Nevada Pale Ale at that) goes particularly well with Sage Derby too.